rahmaaref/Autocomplete-Engine/README.md

-## Autocomplete-Engine
+# Autocomplete-Engine
-# Overview
+## Overview
 The GUI-Based Autocomplete System is a Python application that reduces spelling mistakes by suggesting correctly spelled words in real time.
-It predicts and completes words quickly, letting users focus on content instead of typing every letter.
-It is Built with a Tkinter-based user-friendly interface, making it both efficient and easy to use.
+Users don’t need to type full words.
+The system quickly predicts and completes them allowing users to focus on content rather than typing every letter.
+It is powered by a Trie data structure with frequency-aware ranking ensuring fast and accurate word predictions, designed with OOP principles and features a Tkinter-based user-friendly interface, making it both efficient and easy to use.

+## Technologies Used
+Python – Core programming language.
+Tkinter – GUI framework.